MassDEP's Climate Work

 Electric & Low Emission Vehicles

-In June 2018, Massachusetts along with the states of California, Connecticut, Maryland, New Jersey, New York, Oregon, Rhode Island, and Vermont released an updated Zero-Emission Vehicle (ZEV) Action Plan, reaffirming their commitment to work together on initiatives that:
+In June 2018, Massachusetts along with the states of California, Connecticut, Maryland, New Jersey, New York, Oregon, Rhode Island, and Vermont released an updated Multi-State Zero-Emission Vehicle (ZEV) Action Plan, reaffirming their commitment to work together on initiatives that:

-1. Increase consumer awareness of, and confidence in, ZEVs
+1. Increase consumer awareness of, and confidence in, ZEVs;

-2. Make ZEVs more affordable and provide incentives for buying them; and<
+2. Make ZEVs more affordable and provide incentives for buying them;

-3. Support the development of charging and hydrogen fueling infrastructure to keep ZEVs running.
+3. Support the development of charging and hydrogen fueling infrastructure to keep ZEVs running;

 Electric vehicles